paularlott/knot-website/content/_index.md

 {{< /hextra/feature-grid >}}

 <div class="mt-12">
 knot is a management tool for developer environments running within a Nomad cluster.
-It offers both a user-friendly web interface and a command line interface to streamline the deployment process and simplify access control.
+It offers both a user-friendly web interface and a command line interface to streamline the deployment and access to development environments.
 With knot, managing your development environments becomes an effortless task.
 </div>